Slit Lamp ExaminationSkip to the navigation

 Special lenses can be placed between the slit lamp and the cornea (or on the cornea) to help the doctor see the deeper structures of the eye.
 These structures include the optic nerve, the retina, and the area where fluid drains out of the eye ( drainage angle ).

-(drainage angle).
 A camera may be attached to the slit lamp to take pictures of different parts of the eye.

 Fluorescein dye may be used during a slit lamp exam.
 The dye makes it easier to see a foreign object, such as a metal fragment, or an infected or injured area on the cornea.

 Why It Is Done

-Routine slit lamp exams are done to find eye problems at an early stage and to guide treatment if
+Routine slit lamp exams are done to find eye problems at an early stage and to guide treatment if eye problems develop.

 A slit lamp exam may be done:

-in the back of the eye, such as the optic nerve or retina.
+- To look at structures in the back of the eye, such as the optic nerve or retina.